Kappa Alpha Order: Activities

 Kappa Alpha holds a Number I's Leadership Institute, an intensive informational and educational retreat for chapter presidents.

 Project Outreach is the fraternity's philanthropic program.
-Its national philanthropy has bee the Muscular Dystrophy Association since 1975.
+Its national philanthropy has been the Muscular Dystrophy Association since 1975.
 In 2001, the fraternity started Operation Crimson Gift, a national blood donation program.
 In addition to these national programs, chapters also conduct service projects in their local communities, including supporting Habitat for Humanity.

 The Kappa Alpha Order Educational Foundation was established in 1982 as a 501(c)(3) charitable organization.
-Using funds donated by KA alumni, he Foundation provides grants for educational programs of the fraternity, such as the National Leadership Institute and Province Councils, and provides scholarships to graduate and undergraduate students.
+Using funds donated by KA alumni, the Foundation provides grants for educational programs of the fraternity, such as the National Leadership Institute and Province Councils, and provides scholarships to graduate and undergraduate students.

 The Loyal Order is the Kappa Alpha Order alumni membership program.
 The national office uses the money from Loyal Order memberships to help defray the cost of distributing the KA Journal, as well as other alumni resources.
 The Military Division of Kappa Alpha Order was established in 2009.
 Membership is open to Kappa Alphas who are currently serving, honorably discharged, or retired from the United States Armed Forces.